Skip to main content

 Paid

-We will write a small ECS framework from scratch to manage entities, components, and systems.
-We will discuss how engine developers design their code and how to organize game objects in memory with performance in mind.
+We will construct a small ECS (Entity-Component-System) framework from scratch, providing insights into managing entities, components, and systems effectively.
+Additionally, we will explore how engine developers design and organize game objects in memory while prioritizing performance.

 Tools You Will Need

-• SDL2: A library for cross-platform rendering and input.
+• SDL2: Essential for cross-platform rendering and input.

-• Dear ImGui: A library for creating engine tool interfaces.
+• Dear ImGui: Use this for creating intuitive engine tool interfaces.

-• Sol: A library for binding modern C++ and Lua.
+• Sol: Facilitates the binding of modern C++ and Lua.

 Is This Course Right for You?